Don’t worry. You can admit it.

 You secretly wish your blog was more than just a hobby.

 But it’s costing you more than it earns.
 And that’s the hallmark of a hobby, not a serious endeavor.

 Even if you have no desire to transform your blog into a business, you’d like it to at least pay its way, right?

-Because blogging costs are many — web hosting, email lists, domain renewals, social media tools.
-They all cost money — and every month your blog comes up short.
+Because starting a blog costs money — web hosting, email lists, domain renewals, social media tools.

 Of course, you already know one popular option for monetizing your blog — you could create a product.
 But you just don’t feel ready yet.
 And besides, creating and promoting a product takes time.